-A number of the Company's accounting policies and disclosures require the determination of fair value, for both financial as well as non assets and liabilities.
+"A number of the Company's accounting policies and disclosures require the determination of fair value, for both financial as well as non assets and liabilities.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 A fair value measurement assumes that the transaction to sell the asset or transfer the liability takes place either in the principal market for the asset or liability or in the absence of a principal market, in the most advantageous market for the asset or liability.
-The principal market or the most advantageous market must be accessible to the Company.
+The principal market or the most advantageous market for the asset or liability.